|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Kale and collard greens make a flavorful team in this stir-fry dish.
-This tasty and healthy side dish combines collard greens and kale and includes olive oil, garlic, salt, black pepper, and lemon juice to season it and give it that tang.
+Kale and collard greens make a flavorful team in this healthy, tasty side dish that combines collard greens and kale and includes olive oil, garlic, salt, black pepper, and lemon juice to season it and give it that tang.
+The combination of the greens makes a satisfying way to eat your veggies.

 Click Play to See This Collard Green and Kale Recipe Come Together